MadhumithaMCA/pytech_project/README.md

 # Message Exchange State Machine

-This is a C program that uses a state machine to simulate message exchange between two states
+This is a C program that uses a state machine to simulate message exchange between two states.

-# Description
 The FSM transitions between four states:

 STATE_IDLE: Waiting to send or receive a message.